Archaic America (pre 1492)

 ii. developed a reliance on sea mammals

 e.
-Thule 1,000 BP emerged from O.S. culture and spread rapidly E then again W.
+Thule 1,000 BP emerged from O.B.S. culture and spread rapidly E then again W.

 i.
 Cultural diffusionists, dog sled, visors, etc.